niburk/rdmcourse_25_CV_helper/README.md

 ## Roadmap (still to come/planned)
 - better usability --> changable parameters in the measurement can be changed more easy like in the peak finder section with the use of sliders, drop down menus, etc.
--better peak fitting that can detect shoulder peaks better and more reliable -graphical interface for an even better use
+- better peak fitting that can detect shoulder peaks better and more reliable
+- graphical interface for an even better use